-As ERSO moves to clinical translation, the University of Illinois has licensed ERSO and its related technologies to Bayer and Systems Oncology, who are partnering to develop ERSO as a therapeutic approach for the treatment of metastatic breast cancer.
+As ERSO moves to clinical translation, the University of Illinois has licensed ERSO and its related technologies Systems Oncology to develop ERSO as a therapeutic approach for the treatment of metastatic breast cancer.

 Boudreau’s motivation stems from a personal desire to further the understanding of clinical oncology and make an impact on large patient populations.
 He describes the research in his field as a superpower that synergistically combines the worlds of chemistry and cancer biology to investigate and eradicate cancer.